-Lab 10: Logic Programming and uC
+Lab 10: Design Patterns and uC

 A PDF version of this document is located here.